joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

 - After that, we need to setup our github pages and activate it on this repo.
-    - Go to settings, below code an automation, click on “Pages”
+    - Go to settings, below "code and automation", click on “Pages”

         ![Screen Shot 2023-01-15 at 9.34.34 PM.png](/images/Screen_Shot_2023-01-15_at_9.34.34_PM.png)